vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-who-gets-it.md

 set aside in a savings account for when they turn 18.
 Imagine how our nation would change!

-Yes, it raises interesting issues about dependency, personal responsibil- ity, and productivity.
+Yes, it raises interesting issues about dependency, personal responsibility, and productivity.
 Would everyone just sit on their porch, smoke pot and twiddle their thumbs?
 Would enough people want to farm so that we have plenty of food?
 I asked my dairyman, who devotes untold hours to providing the best milk on the planet, what he would do.
 Mike